$3,100,000Pressure sore death

 • Use of Special Equipment: Pressure-relieving devices such as specialized mattresses or cushions can help reduce the risk of pressure ulcers in residents who are immobile for long periods.

 • Staff Training: Nursing home staff must be trained in pressure ulcer prevention, early detection, and wound care.
-Proper education and protocols can prevent bedsores, also called pressure sores, from developing or worsening.
+Proper education and protocols can prevent bedsores or pressure ulcers from developing or worsening.

 Nursing homes are legally obligated to provide a certain standard of care to their residents, including taking steps to prevent the development of bedsores.
 Federal and state regulations set clear expectations for how nursing homes must care for their patients.

-Under the Nursing Home Reform Act, facilities are required to ensure that residents receive proper treatment and services to prevent pressure sores and other preventable injuries.
+Under the Nursing Home Reform Act, facilities must ensure that residents receive proper treatment and services to prevent pressure ulcers and other preventable injuries.

 If a loved one has developed bedsores while in a nursing home, families have the right to file a nursing home abuse claim, seeking compensation for the harm caused by the facility’s negligence.